BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/cd.md

 ---
 **Kryxis:**

 If you're a new holy paladin player you might find yourself having a hard time on this boss fight.
 You wanna make sure to split your cooldowns and have something for every wave of orbs for example, Ashen + Wings for first wave, Aura Mastery + Holy Avenger for second wave and lastly Bubble + Blessing of Sacrifice for third wave.
 If your group happens to have a more optimised composition like a Rogue and a Mage, you could Bubble + Blessing of Sacrifice, Cloak and Ice Block one wave which will make the boss fight significantly easier.
+If your grp is not healthy before a Juggernaut Rush you can always use Blessing of Protection on the targeted target and let him solo soak.

 **Executor Tarvold:**